quentinbuerle/Open-Source-ROBAIR/README.md

   Launch the program

-Step 2: machining of the pieces thanks to the 3D Printer:
+Step 2: Machining of the pieces thanks to the 3D Printer:
 ---------

   Get the .stl files provided on Github [STL FILES](https://github.com/cinatalia/Open-Source-ROBAIR/tree/master/STL)

   Open Repetier Host

-Step 3 : machining of the pieces thanks to StratoConception :
+Step 3 : Machining of the pieces thanks to StratoConception :
 ---------

   Get the .stl files provided on GitHub [STL FILES](https://github.com/cinatalia/Open-Source-ROBAIR/tree/master/STL)